gmovr/tobiesen.com/src/content/blog/my-work-from-home-office-setup.md

 Having a separate room for work is essential.
 It allows me to physically step away from work when I’m done.
 I’ve also personalized the space with items that inspire me: model cars, travel photos, Lego builds, and art.

 ### Chair and Desk
 I use a **Herman Miller Embody chair** and a **sit-stand desk** from **Autonomous.ai**.
-Instead of the default desk surface, I opted for a solid wood tabletop from a local sawmill — it was cheaper, easier to ship, and adds character to the space.
+Instead of the default desk surface, I opted for a solid wood tabletop from a local sawmill — it was cheaper, easier to ship, and added character to the space.

 ### Lighting
 Good lighting makes all the difference.
 I’ve installed **Hue smart bulbs**, integrated with **Home Assistant** and **Apple Home** (via the HomeKit Bridge), to create lighting scenes for day and night.
 For video calls, I rely on an **Elgato Key Light**.